M (James Bond): Judi Dench: 1995–2015

 There have also been brief references to M's family: in GoldenEye, she responds to Tanner calling her the "Evil Queen of Numbers" by telling him that when she wants to hear sarcasm she will listen to her children.
 Quantum of Solace director Marc Forster suggested that Dench's casting gave the character maternal overtones in her relationship with Bond, overtones made overt in Skyfall, in which Silva repeatedly refers to her as "Mother" and "Mommy" [sic].
 In Skyfall she is revealed to be a widow.

-An inscribed box following her death in Skyfall reveals her name to be Olivia Mansfield, at least for the duration of the Craig era.
+An inscribed box following her death in Skyfall reveals her name to be Olivia Mansfield for the duration of the Craig era.